nonplain/nonplain-md-link.js/README.md

 ### Initialization

-To parse a link, pass it to the `Link` class upon initialization:
+To parse a link, pass it as a string to the `Link` class upon initialization:

 ```js
 const { Link } = require("nonplain-md-link");